opral/monorepo/packages/cli/README.md

 - 🔍 **Lint** your translations
 - 🤖 **Machine translate** your resources
 - 🖊️ Open the web editor right from the command line
-- ✅ Validate your `project.inlang.json` configuration file -->
+- ✅ Validate your inlang project -->

 #### Automate